AJYCP protests in Dibrugarh, demands Inner Line Permit in Assam

-Dibrugarh: Members of the Asom Jatiyatabadi Yuva Chatra Parishad (AJYCP) staged a sit-in protest at Chowkidingee in Dibrugarh on Wednesday, urging the Assam government to implement the Inner Line Permit (ILP) system in the state.
+Dibrugarh: Members of the Asom Jatiyatabadi Yuva Chatra Parishad (AJYCP) staged a sit-in protest at Chowkidingee on Wednesday, urging the Assam government to implement the Inner Line Permit (ILP) system in the state.

 The protesters voiced concerns over the growing influx of migrants from other states, which they said threatens the interests of the indigenous population.